SoftwareAG/webmethods-api-control-plane/articles/architecture/hw-sizing.md

 ## Data storage

 API Control Plane also uses elasticsearch for data storage.
-The sample helm deployment scripts and docker compose deployment scipts are configured to have 1 elasticsearch instance.
+The sample helm deployment scripts and docker compose deployment scripts are configured to have 1 elasticsearch instance.
 This instance is used by Asset Catalog, Ingress & Engine.

 Each elasticsearch node will have the following configuration.